mrkkrp/markkarpov.com/post/path-0.6.0-released.md

 The `path` package is currently the most popular way to work with typed paths in Haskell.
-“Typed” means here that file paths are the same `FilePath` strings internally (for the ease of interaction with the existing “vanilla” paths and libraries), but only can be created through validating smart constructors which attach some important information to them at the type level.
+“Typed” means here that file paths are the same `FilePath` strings internally (for the ease of interaction with the existing “vanilla” paths and libraries), but only can be created through validating [smart constructors][smart-constructors] which attach some important information to them at the type level.

 The main type is `Path b t` where